 An S1G STA that does not support TXOP Sharing procedures as described in this subclause shall set the Relayed Frame field in the Frame Control field of Short Data frames and in NDP ACK frames to 0 unless the NDP ACK frame is used for flow control as described in 9.48.4 (Flow control).(#60)

-A non-S1G STA shall not perform TXOP sharing as described in this subclause.
+A non-S1G STA shall not perform TXOP sharing.

 A Relay entity shall not perform TXOP sharing if the Relay STA and Relay AP are operating in different primary channels for the duration of the TXOP.